hugozanini/jira-tiger/README.md

 ---

-### Output provided by the agent directly on slack 👇
+### Output provided by the agents directly on slack 👇

 ![alt text](./examples/tiger-slack-example.png)